Back-Focal-Plane Imaging and Linear Density Measurements Of Sub-Diffraction Sized Biological Filaments and Particles: Introduction

-Modeling imaged geometries as collections or Rayleigh scatterers allows us to quantify the mass distribution of objects with known indices of refraction and densities.
+In this work, we extract quantitative structural information from imaged filaments by modeling them as a line or Rayleigh scatterers.
+Each Rayleigh scatterer additively contributes to the signal in each pixel of the final image as long as the intensity of scattered light is significantly smaller than the intensity of the incoming laser beam (discussed further in suppl. sec.
+S2).
 We demonstrate the validity of this model by imaging groups of close-by particles in various configurations, by measuring the changing radius at tapered $\alpha-$tips of individual collagen fibrils, and the linear density of microtubules.

-Our method does not rely on reflection from the coverslip surface in contrast to current implementations of interferometric scattering microscopy (iSCAT) \citep{iSCAT_Sandoghdar2004,iScat_NanoLet_2019,iScat_AnnuRevPhysChem_2019}, another optical method for determining mass.
-Because of this, optical tweezer microscopy is capable of measuring anywhere inside the sample volume, making it optimal for studying systems like biological filament networks.
+The BFP microscopy method presented here is capable of measuring anywhere inside the sample volume, making it optimal for studying systems like biological filament networks.
 Finally, we make use of the sample orientation-dependent detector response to drastically reduce the background in images of uniform elongated objects.
 We demonstrate the efficiency of this method by removing the background in images of individual microtubules that originates from point-like protein aggregates.
-We achieve a signal-to-background ratio comparable to the best reported for label-free microscopy techniques \citep{IntReflMicrSBR_ESchaf_JHow_2018,iScat_SBR_Kukura2016}.
+We achieve a signal-to-background ratio (SBR) comparable to the best reported for label-free microscopy techniques \citep{IntReflMicrSBR_ESchaf_JHow_2018,iScat_SBR_Kukura2016}.